amineohn/Presence/README.md

-Presence Discord working with Repl.
+# Presence Discord working with Repl 🚀

-Frist you need to go on discord portail developers;
-you need to create a Application and get the Application ID.
+First, you need to go to discord party developers; you need to create an Application and get the Application ID. 🥳

-[img]
 <img src="https://data.veny.fr/screen.png" />

-after this, you need to go on config.json.
+> ⭐⭐after this you need to go on config.json. 🎗️

 ```
 {